 None of the above, of course.
 The above declaration is simple foolishness.
 It is contrary to the teachings of every system of psychology and philosophy.
 Such an approach to social relations would result in a disaster for the individual and for society.

-But-believe it or not-there is one school of psychology that is teaching precisely this insane approach to human interactions: The Anti-Bully Psychology.
+But-believe it or not-there is one school of psychology that is teaching precisely this irrational approach to human interactions: The Anti-Bully Psychology.

 Even more amazingly, this foolish teaching underlies the most popular and powerful social movement in the history of the world.
 Every country in the modern world has embraced this psychology and joined in the crusade to get rid of bullies.
 Most of our fifty United States have adopted school anti-bully laws at the urging of the anti-bully psychologists, forcing our nation's schools to promote this destructive mentality.
 And it is creeping into the workplace as well.

 Perhaps most amazing of all, no one in the academic world is challenging this anti-bully psychology despite the obvious fact that bullying has been escalating during the same period that we have been fighting it, and despite research showing that most anti-bully programs have no benefit or even make the problem worse.
 Don't believe me?
 Do an Internet search for critics of the anti-bully movement.
 Despite millions of articles dealing with bullying, you will hardly find any that say anything negative about the anti-bully movement.
 You will find articles by yours truly at the top of the list, and almost nothing else.